Automattic/RadControl/readme.txt

 Tested up to: 4.4
 Stable tag: 0.2-beta

-Harness the power of WordPress.com's advertising partners for your own blog.
+Harness the power of WordPress.com's advertising partners for your own website.

 == Description ==